 What is an Assessment?

-The assessment item can be used to add auto-graded tests and quizzes to a course.
+The Assessment item can be used to add auto-graded tests and quizzes to a course.
 Assessments can be used for both formative and summative purposes and can be aligned to content standards.
-Because of the wide variety of customized settings, assessments can be configured to meet a variety of needs including a simple quiz to check for understanding to a complex assessment tool that forms the basis of a deeply personalized course.

-- Create a variety of types of questions including multiple choice, matching, fill in the blank, and more.
+- Create a variety of question types including multiple choice, matching, fill in the blank, and more.

 - Options to randomize the order of the questions and the answers to prevent students from easily copying from each other.

-- Auto-grade feature allows instant feedback or scores can be hidden until a specific time/date.
+- Auto-grade feature allows instant feedback or scores that can be hidden until a specific time/date.

 - Users can build large question banks that can be pulled from to create smaller, more focussed assessments